zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 <p align="justify">A small idea has now turned into a small project.
-To make myself independent of the web user interfaces for the AI image generation, which are offering a high sophisticated upscaling capability, I implement different approaches for upscaling for myself.</p>
+To make myself independent of the web user interfaces for the AI image generation, which are offering a high sophisticated upscaling capability, I implement different approaches for the upscaling of images for myself.</p>

 <p align="justify">I worked in parallel with ESRGAN and RealESRGAN.
 Both approaches delivered quite impressive results from a standing start.